torvalds/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

 Currently the dump will be copied from /proc/vmcore to a new file upon user intervention.
 The dump data available through /proc/vmcore will be in ELF format.
-Hence the existing kdump infrastructure (kdump scripts) to save the dump works fine with minor modifications.
-KDump scripts on major Distro releases have already been modified to work seamlessly (no user intervention in saving the dump) when FADump is used, instead of KDump, as dump mechanism.
+Hence the existing kdump infrastructure (kdump scripts) to save the dump works fine with mianalr modifications.
+KDump scripts on major Distro releases have already been modified to work seamlessly (anal user intervention in saving the dump) when FADump is used, instead of KDump, as dump mechanism.